matplotlib/matplotlib/doc/devel/contributing.rst

 value.

-Install matplotlib in developer mode
+Install Matplotlib in developer mode
 ------------------------------------

 To install Matplotlib (and compile the c-extensions) run the following